oVirt/ovirt-site/source/feature/ntpsupport.html.md

 *   The NTP server should be configured only once (during ovirt installation), and populated to all hosts through bootstrap and registration.
 *   Changing the NTP server after engine installation is not supported - and will require manuall steps to sync it to all the hosts in the setup.
 *   The NTP server is accesible from all the hosts
+*   This is not retro active - this will only apply to new hosts that are added to the system

 ### What needs to be done